bridgetownrb/bridgetown/bridgetown-website/src/_docs/layouts.md

 ## Variables

 You can set front matter in layouts as well.
-Just use the `layout` variable instead of `resource`.
+Use the `layout` variable instead of `resource`.
 For example:

 {% raw %}
 ```liquid